College Vaccine Exemptions

 What if my school or college refuses to accept a request for a medical exemption?

-My school or college denied my request for a medical exemption based on “undue hardship.”
+My college denied my request for a medical exemption based on “undue hardship.”
 What does that mean?

 Can you summarize the requirements for a medical exemption?